MatthewBertello/PyschologyPracticeProblemApp/ReadMe.md

 - Added login page functionality 😀
 - Added createAccount page functionality
 - Added change so the guest user cannot access History page and Stats page
+- Added functionality to display different example images and formulas for each problem type
 - Added History functionality 😀😀
 - fixed a problem with our problems page
 - fixed issue with our database related to asynchronous